harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Blood flow has been found to increase local amino acid delivery to muscle and secondarily increase amino acid transport.
 This effect may be responsible for increase in leucine uptake.

 [This is an extremely important way in which amino acids are drawn to muscle and into cells.
 Time and again the important amino acid leucine has been shown to make its way into cells via increase in blood flow.]
-Alanine synthesis (which is a function of pyruvate) also increases in the presence of insulin because insulin increases glucose uptake &amp;amp; intracellular pyruvate in muscle.
+Alanine synthesis (which is a function of pyruvate) also increases in the presence of insulin because insulin increases glucose uptake & intracellular pyruvate in muscle.

 [Certain amino acids can be synthesized from the breakdown of other amino acids.
 Alanine is one of them.
 Alanine is often used for energy and so protein synthesis rate or anabolism may depend on the availability of alanine not yet oxidized.
 The fact that insulin increases alanine synthesis is a desirable effect.]
 The anabolic effect of insulin on muscle may have become self-limited because of an intracellular depletion of precursor amino acids for protein synthesis, unless amino acid transport is independently stimulated by other factors, i.e., amino acid administration.